New Meeting Schedule

 window with the rest of the meeting attendees.
 It's almost

 like being there.

 The guidelines are as follows:

 outstanding job editing our club newsletter.
 It is with

 much sadness that we report that Dick passed away on March

-30. We will miss him.
-We all agreed that no one
+30, 2017.
+We will miss him.
+We all agreed that no

-lieu of future newsletters, you might find some
+in lieu of future newsletters, you might find some

 interesting PC related information on the websites of the

 Gate Computer Society.
 Also some good Windows 10